-Section 14.6 - Campaign Telephone Call and Text Message Requirements
+Section 14.6 - Campaign Telephone Call Requirements

-Campaign telephone calls and text messages are a series of telephone calls or text messages, electronic or otherwise, made to twenty-five or more telephone numbers in the Commonwealth during the 180 days before a general or special election or during the ninety days before a primary, conveying or soliciting information relating to any candidate or political party participating in the election or primary, and under an agreement to compensate the telephone callers.
-A violation of these disclosure requirements will not void any election.
+Campaign telephone calls are a series of telephone calls, electronic or otherwise, made to twenty-five or more telephone numbers in the Commonwealth during the 180 days before a general or special election or during the ninety days before a primary, conveying or soliciting information relating to any candidate or political party participating in the election or primary, and under an agreement to compensate the telephone callers.
+A violation of these disclaimer requirements will not void any election.

-It is unlawful for any person, corporation or political committee making campaign telephone calls or sending text messages to intentionally modify the caller identification information for the purpose of misleading the recipient as to the identity of the caller or sender.
+It is unlawful for any person or political committee making campaign telephone calls to intentionally modify the caller identification information for the purpose of misleading the recipient as to the identity of the caller.

-It is unlawful for any candidate or campaign committee to make campaign telephone calls, or text messages, or to contract with persons making telephone calls, or text messages, without disclosing before the conclusion of each telephone call, or text message, information to identify the candidate or campaign committee who has authorized and is paying for the calls, or texts, unless such call, or text, is terminated prematurely by means beyond the maker's control.
-The person making the campaign telephone calls, or text messages, must disclose the following information prior to the conclusion of the call, or text message:
+It is unlawful for any party committee to make campaign telephone calls or to contract with persons making telephone calls without disclosing, before the conclusion of each telephone call, information to identify the party committee who has authorized and is paying for the calls unless such call is terminated prematurely by means beyond the maker's control.
+The person making the campaign telephone calls must disclose the following information prior to the conclusion of the call: